Your guide to fireable offenses in the workplace

 Being absent excessively

 An employee’s presence at work is essential to performing well and helping the company achieve its goals overall.
 That’s why excessive absences, including being tardy and leaving work early, can be a fireable offense.
-What makes this act worse is when the employee is absent, tardy, or late without giving advanced notice or providing a reasonable explanation for the inability to abide by the attendance policy.
+This act worsens when the employee is absent, tardy, or late without giving advanced notice or explaining the inability to abide by the attendance policy.

-Once policies have been clearly stated, and employees have been warned about their actions, continuing to display excessive absenteeism is cause for you to fire employees for it.
-If you choose to do so, be sure to document all absences and any warnings given.
+Once you clearly state policies and warn employees about their actions, continued excessive absenteeism is cause for firing.
+If you choose to do so, document all absences and any warnings given.

 Having a conflict of interest